vstalingrady/grayweb/README.md

 - The Next.js login form uses the helper in `src/lib/supabaseClient.ts` to create a browser client.
 - The FastAPI service uses Supabase for authentication only (token validation fallback + account deletion in Supabase Auth).

-## Production migration (Supabase → SQLite)
+## Production data

-If you previously stored application data in Supabase public tables, migrate it into SQLite before deploying the auth-only change and/or dropping those tables.
-See `docs/SUPABASE_TO_SQLITE_MIGRATION.md`.
+This repo uses SQLite for application data; keep the SQLite file/volume backed up and outside of the git repo (for this workspace layout: `../data/users.db`).

 ## Learn More